CtrlAltLeo/project-bucket-half-full/Docs/USD.md

 ## usdview
 Using usdview is our first step to creating objects and getting an "introduction" to working directly with the USD file format (.usd or .usda).

 We can begin as simple as developing a basic object, such as a sphere or cube, move into adjusting their size and placement, and finally, adjust their material properties such as color and roughness.
 Below is an example of how we created a single red sphere.
+This can be done in any text editor, but we used Notepad++.

     #usda 1.0
     (